envp/website/content/about.md

 date: 2019-04-28
 ---

+> All opinions expressed here are solely my own and do not express the views or opinions of my employer

 I'm Vaibhav Yenamandra and this is my (revived) blog.

 I work for Bloomberg L.P. as a software engineer on the Static Analysis and Automated Refactoring Team.